Hazelcast distributes map entries onto multiple JVMs (cluster members). Each JVM holds some portion of the data.

 To provide data safety, Hazelcast allows you to specify the number of backup copies you want to have.
 That way, data on a JVM will be copied onto other JVM(s).
-It is configured using the
+You select the number of backup copies using the

 <hazelcast> <map name="default"> <backup-count>1</backup-count> </map> </hazelcast>

-When this count is 1, it means that a map entry will have its backup on another node in the cluster.
-If it is set as 2, then it will have its backup on two other nodes.
-It can be set as 0, if you do not want your entries to be backed up, e.g. if performance is more important than backing up.
-Maximum value for this property is 6.
+When this count is 1, a map entry will have its backup on one other node in the cluster.
+If you set it to 2, then a map entry will have its backup on two other nodes.
+You can set it to 0 if you do not want your entries to be backed up, e.g. if performance is more important than backing up.
+The maximum value for the backup count is 6.

 Hazelcast supports both synchronous and asynchronous backups.
-By default, backup operations are synchronous (configured with
+By default, backup operations are synchronous and configured with

-backup-count).
-In this case, backup operations block operations until backups are successfully copied to backups nodes (or deleted from backup nodes in case of remove) and acknowledgements are received.
-Therefore, for example, you can be sure that backups are updated before a
+backup-count.
+In this case, backup operations block operations until backups are successfully copied to backup nodes (or deleted from backup nodes in case of remove) and acknowledgements are received.
+Therefore, backups are updated before a

 put operation is completed.
-Of course, sync backup operations have a blocking cost which may lead to latency issues.
+Sync backup operations have a blocking cost which may lead to latency issues.

 Asynchronous backups, on the other hand, do not block operations.
-They are fire & forget and do not require acknowledgements (backup operations are performed at some point in time).
+They are fire & forget and do not require acknowledgements; the backup operations are performed at some point in time.
 Async backup is configured using the

 <hazelcast> <map name="default"> <backup-count>0</backup-count> <async-backup-count>1</async-backup-count> </map> </hazelcast>

-ATTENTION: Backups increase memory usage since they are also kept in memory.
-So for every backup, you double the original memory consumption.
+NOTE: Backups increase memory usage since they are also kept in memory.

 NOTE: A map can have both sync and aysnc backups at the same time.

-map.get(key) call, it is possible that calling member has backup copy of that key but by default,
+map.get(key) call, it is possible that the calling member has a backup copy of that key.
+By default,

 map.get(key) will always read the value from the actual owner of the key for consistency.